Mindfulness Retreat for Educators

 Mindfulness for educators is part of a global movement to bring research-based practices and mindsets to individuals and organizations interested in transformation.

 Shambhala Mountain Center is offering special support for educators to attend this 2020 Mindfulness Retreat for Educators.
-Applications are collected through Shambhala Mountain Center and will be awarded on a first-come, first-serve basis.
+Applications are collected through Shambhala Mountain Center and will be awarded on a first-come, first-served basis.

 - Employed full-time in a pre-K-12 school or school district setting